If I Were for Real (play)

 If I Were for Real, also translated as The Impostor, If I Were Real, and What If I Really Were?, is a 1979 Chinese satirical play in 6 acts (with an additional prologue and epilogue) written by Shanghai-based playwright Sha Yexin and actors Li Shoucheng (李守成) and Yao Mingde (姚明德).
 The play is inspired by the March 1979 arrest of Zhang Quanlong (张泉龙), a young man who impersonated the son of Li Da, deputy of the People's Liberation Army General Staff Department.

 As the play exposed corruption in the establishment and lampooned the impostor's "victims", there was considerable debate among the literary circles on whether it should be performed publicly.
-In January 1980, Communist Party of China's propaganda chief Hu Yaobang put an end to the debates by openly criticizing the play as failing "to reflect the true spirit and moral perception of Chinese youth during the New Period", effectively banning its public performances.
+In January 1980, the Chinese Communist Party's propaganda chief Hu Yaobang put an end to the debates by openly criticizing the play as failing "to reflect the true spirit and moral perception of Chinese youth during the New Period", effectively banning its public performances.

 Background

 In 1979, playwright Sha Yexin and actors Li Shoucheng and Yao Mingde (all from Shanghai People's Art Theatre), went to the preliminary hearing of impostor Zhang Quanlong held in Jing'an District, Shanghai.
 Zhang Quanlong, a secondary school graduate assigned to a rural farm in Chongming Island (off the shore of Shanghai) during the Cultural Revolution (1966–1976), had become the talk of the city after his arrest.
-Because he had a former classmate working in the Shanghai Municipal Government, he often visited this cadre friend in hopes that the "connection" could get him permanently transferred back to Shanghai.
+Because he had a former classmate working in the Shanghai Municipal Government, he often visited this cadre friend in the hope that the "connection" could get him permanently transferred back to Shanghai.
 When he was at the cadre's house, he did household chores and answered the phone, and after some time, remembered the names, positions and relationships of many cadres.
-One time, frustrated he could not get a ticket to the restricted play Much Ado About Nothing, he decided to impersonate the son of Li Da, deputy of the People's Liberation Army General Staff Department.
+One time, frustrated that he could not get a ticket to the restricted play Much Ado About Nothing, he decided to impersonate the son of Li Da, deputy of the People's Liberation Army General Staff Department.
 Immediately doors opened up for him, and "by the Spring Festival of 1979 Zhang had been accepted by the upper crust of Shanghai society and had the run of the city".

 After enjoying a privileged life for months, Zhang was finally exposed and detained when his suspicious neighbors, who noticed him riding in a chauffeured limousine at all hours, reported him to the authorities.
 His stories, genuine or not, dominated local gossip and won him a dimension of folk hero.
 According to rumors he said "My only crime is that I am not the son of So-and-so." and "What would have happened if I were really So-and-so's son?"

 If I Were for Real was written in a little over 2 weeks and rushed into production in August 1979 by the Shanghai People's Art Theatre and briefly toured a few major cities.